dgkontopoulos/dgkontopoulos.github.io/_pages/research-interests.md

 </font></p>

 <p align = "justify"><font size = "3">
-The various levels of biological organization (e.g., enzymes, organismal physiology, ecological communities) are influenced by and respond to environmental changes in different ways.
-My main research goal is to understand <b>how such responses vary across species and environments</b>, as well as <b>how responses at a given level (e.g., physiology) may affect responses at higher levels (e.g., an ecosystem)</b>.<br><br>
+Climate change is among the most important threats to global biodiversity.
+To accurately forecast its impacts on the biosphere, it is important to develop a thorough understanding of <b>current and historical responses of diverse biological systems to environmental changes</b>.<br><br>I pursue this by working across taxonomic groups (from bacteria and phytoplankton to birds and mammals), levels of organization (from molecules to ecosystems), timescales (from seconds to hundreds of millions of years), and by leveraging a wide array of methods (e.g., ecoinformatics, phylogenetic comparative methods, comparative genomics, machine learning).<br><br>
-Some representative themes of my research are the following:</font></p>
+Two major themes of my research to date are the following:</font></p>

 <p style="line-height:2px">&nbsp;</p>

-<h2><center><b><font color = 'orange'>How do physiological rates respond to rises in temperature?</font></b></center></h2>
+<h2><center><b><font color = 'orange'>How do traits of ectotherms respond to changes in temperature?</font></b></center></h2>
 <p></p>
 <center><img src="../images/publications/thermodynamic_constraints_TPC.png" width = "80%" height = "80%"></center>

 <p></p>
 <p align = "justify"><font size = "3">
-In ectotherms, the performance of physiological rates (e.g., respiration, photosynthesis) is typically a unimodal function of temperature.
-The shape of this relationship exhibits remarkable variation across traits, individuals, and species.
-To increase our understanding of the processes that introduce variation into the shape of physiological responses to temperature, I perform meta-analyses of large empirical datasets, accounting for phylogeny and key environmental factors.
+In ectotherms, the performance of physiological, ecological, and life-history traits (e.g., respiration, consumption rate) is typically a unimodal function of temperature.
+The shape of this relationship exhibits remarkable variation across traits, taxa, and environments.
+To better understand how such variation emerges, I perform meta-analyses of large empirical datasets, accounting for phylogeny and key environmental factors.

 <br><br>
 Selected key publications:<ul>
+<li>Kontopoulos, D.-G., Sentis, A., Daufresne, M., Dell, A.I., and Pawar, S. (2023).
+<a href='../publication/03_No_model_to_rule_them_all'>No model to rule them all: a
+systematic comparison of 83 thermal performance curve models across traits and taxonomic groups.</a> bioRxiv 2023.09.08.556856.</li>
 <li>Kontopoulos, D.-G., Smith, T.P., Barraclough, T.G., and Pawar, S. (2020).
 <a href='../publication/10_Adaptive_evolution_shapes'>Adaptive evolution
 shapes the present-day distribution of the thermal sensitivity of